Efficient Bayesian Policy Reuse with a Scalable Observation Model in Deep Reinforcement Learning: Introduction

 \section{Introduction}

 Reinforcement learning (RL)~\cite{sutton2018reinforcement} is a general optimization framework of how an artificial agent learns an optimal policy to maximize the cumulative reward by interacting with its environment.
-With recent advances, deep RL (DRL) has achieved state-of-the-art performance on various tasks~\cite{zhang2020learning,li2020deep}, such as video games~\cite{vinyals2019grandmaster}, board games~\cite{silver2017mastering}, robotics~\cite{hwangbo2019learning}, autonomous driving~\cite{huang2021deductive}, and quantum information~\cite{li2020quantum}.
-However, DRL algorithms are sensitive to the choice of hyper-parameters~\cite{henderson2018deep,Majumdar20evolu} and typically require numerous samples to converge to good policies~\cite{yarats2019improving,Mitchell21offline}, which can be computationally intensive in real-world applications.
+RL has been used to find optimal controllers ~\cite{ mazouchi2021data, yang2021model, yang2021hamiltonian} and realize human-computer interaction~\cite{chavarriaga2007err}, and has a broad prospect in other practical applications~\cite{wang20192}.
+With recent advances, deep RL (DRL) has achieved state-of-the-art performance on various tasks~\cite{li2020deep,wang2022lifelong,wei2021deep}, such as video games~\cite{vinyals2019grandmaster}, board games~\cite{silver2017mastering}, robotics~\cite{hwangbo2019learning}, autonomous driving~\cite{huang2022efficient}, and quantum information~\cite{li2020quantum}.
+However, DRL algorithms are usually sensitive to the choice of hyper-parameters~\cite{henderson2018deep,Majumdar20evolu} and typically require numerous samples to converge to good policies~\cite{yarats2019improving,Mitchell21offline}, which can be computationally intensive in real-world applications.

 To address this concern, transfer RL~\cite{taylor2009transfer} is usually introduced to reduce the number of samples required for learning a target task by reusing previously acquired knowledge from relevant source tasks~\cite{xu20knowledge,abdolshah21new,multisource}.
-Reusing policies is a widely investigated kind of approaches in this topic~\cite{gupta2017learning,parisotto2015actor,yang2020single,barreto2016successor,brys2015policy}, since it is intuitive, direct, and does not rely on value functions that may be difficult or unavailable to transfer.
+Reusing policies are widely investigated kind of approaches for this topic~\cite{gupta2017learning,parisotto2015actor,yang2020single,barreto2016successor,brys2015policy,yu2021protective}, since they are intuitive, direct, and do not rely on value functions that may be difficult or unavailable to transfer.

 In this paper, we focus on the problem of transferring policies from multiple source tasks in DRL.
 Bayesian policy reuse (BPR)~\cite{rosman2016bayesian} is a general transfer framework for responding to a target task by selecting the most appropriate policy from an offline library based on some observation signals and a trained observation model.
 Moreover, BPR has been successfully applied to handle non-stationary opponents in multi-agent systems~\cite{hernandez2016bayesian,yang2018towards,zheng18deep,gao2022bayesian}.
 However, BPR algorithms have several limitations: 1) they usually use the episodic return as the observation signal that is only a scalar containing limited information, and the learning can be too slow as they must wait until the end of a full episode before updating the task belief; 2) they typically require numerous samples to estimate the probability distribution of the tabular-based observation model, which could be expensive and even infeasible to learn and maintain, especially using the state transition sample as the signal; and 3) they need to apply a fixed set of policies on all source tasks to obtain the tabular observation model in an offline manner, impeding the applicability to real-world continual learning settings.